Glasgow–Edinburgh via Carstairs line: 2018

-Abellio ScotRail (ScotRail since April 2022) run a service roughly every two hours between Glasgow and Edinburgh calling at Motherwell, Wishaw, Carluke, Carstairs, Haymarket and Edinburgh Waverley though 2 trains call at Kirknewton, Curriehill, Wester Hales, Kingsknowe and Slateford.
+Abellio ScotRail run a service roughly every two hours between Glasgow and Edinburgh calling at Motherwell, Wishaw, Carluke, Carstairs, Haymarket and Edinburgh Waverley though 2 trains call at Kirknewton, Curriehill, Wester Hales, Kingsknowe and Slateford.
 All other services pass through these stations without calling but served by Shotts Line services regularly.
 Most of these services are extended to/from Ayr with a few also continuing beyond Edinburgh to North Berwick, These services are operated by Class 380s though Class 156s can also be seen.
 These services do not operate on Sundays.

 CrossCountry run a two hourly service to/from Glasgow Central with these services being operated by Class 220s, Class 221s and InterCity 125s.

 TransPennine Express run hourly from Manchester Airport to either Glasgow Central (1tp2h) or Edinburgh (1tp2h), alternating with Avanti West Coast services.

 May 2025

 As of May 2025 Scotrail run a service roughly every two hours from Glasgow and Edinburgh with Peak extras that run to/from Carstairs.
 Cross Country runs 2 trains a day in each direction, with the Glasgow to Edinburgh Service running in the morning and returning in the other direction in the evening.
 These services run to/from Plymouth.

 Avanti West Coast operate a 2 hourly service along the line from Carstairs to Edinburgh, although services only stop at Haymarket and Edinburgh.
 These services alternate with TransPennine Express services to provide an hourly service from the West Coast Mainline.

 LNER withdrew all services over the route in December 2024.